piborg/SpaceBorgOne/README.md

 # SpaceBorgOne
-Our code for controlling a DiddyBorg on Mars via a Raspberry Pi touchscreen.
+This is [PiBorg's](https://www.piborg.org) code for controlling a [DiddyBorg](https://www.piborg.org/diddyborg) on Mars via a Raspberry Pi touchscreen.

 For those who did not see us at the Raspberry Pi 4th Birthday Bash this was our challenge for controlling a Mars rover.
 It consists of three scripts:

-1 - The Touchscreen UI, commandCentre.py:
+1 - The Touchscreen UI, `commandCentre.py`:

 ![](screenshot.png?raw=true)

-2 - The robot motion script, spaceBorgOne.py:
+2 - The robot motion script, `spaceBorgOne.py`:

 ![](we-come-in-peace.jpg?raw=true)

-3 - An additional set of optional controls, piborgSpaceAgency.py:
+3 - An additional set of optional controls, `piborgSpaceAgency.py`:

 ![](screenshot2.png?raw=true)